born six months after

 Friends honored Carrie for maintaining a household schedule that well supported his writing, but the couple were known to be unhappy for decades, living in a climate of persistent but quietly dignified quarrelling.

-Carrie was three + years elder to Rudyard. = Simha radical lagna ++ Shani drishti upon Zukra while Zukra owns Shani
+Carrie was three + years elder to Rudyard. = Shani drishti upon Zukra while Zukra owns Shani

 Rahu * rajyalobha-karaka * picchala-karaka (slippery)

-Privilege-seeking Rahu occupies rules kutumbha-bhava-2, representing the combined assets of the family line.
-Rudyard Kipling was born into a celebrated family .
+RK was born into a celebrated family .
 His mother and her three sisters were famed for their beauty and creativity; all the sisters married elite men.
-Rudyard's early years were said to have been pampered and pleasant.
-His family connections were very helpful in raising the social profile of his artistic, literary, and other public endeavors.
+RKs early years were said to have been pampered and pleasant.
+His parents' artistic accomplishments were helpful in raising the social profile of RK's own artistic, literary, and other public endeavors.

-Rahu in bhava-1 ambition for privilege via the cult of personality
+Rahu in bhava-5 ambition for privilege via creative arts, publications, political drama

 A century later, the patronizing colonial philosophy is decidedly out of date.
 However, most of Kipling's writing is still in print.
-English-speaking children worldwide are read"Rikki-Tikki-Tavi" by their parents - due mainly to the charm of his phonetic renderings.
-For better or for worse one of the strongest common images of India transmitted to the outside world remains the charming tonal stereotypes of Kipling's fiction (Rahu-Budha, speech).
+English-speaking children worldwide are read Rikki-Tikki-Tavi by their parents - due mainly to the charm of his phonetic renderings.
+For better or for worse, one of the strongest common images of India transmitted to the outside world remains the charming tonal stereotypes of Kipling's fiction

-Kipling socialized with men, in urban male private clubs and homes of his associates.
-Ketu-7 in the emotionally motivated community-linking, gainful, friendly, goal-oriented, socially-networked 11th-from-Chandra = Kipling did not bring his friends to his home.
+Ketu occupies the emotionally motivated community-linking, gainful, friendly, goal-oriented, socially-networked 11th-from-Chandra RK did not bring his friends to his home.

 Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Zukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of re-Death and re-Birth